-You must sign the second page of the letter (the Acceptance of Employment Terms document) plus completed new starter form and return them to us before your start date.
+You must sign the second page of the letter (the Acceptance of Employment Terms document) and complete the new starter form and return them to us before your start date.
 Before signing acceptance of our employment terms, please read all the information in your letter.

 If mandatory qualifications are specified in the position description, all successful applicants must provide their original qualification for human resources to sight, copy and certify before their start date.
-If higher security access applies, we must sight all tertiary qualifications listed by a candidate in their application documents as part of their evidence of identity checking.
+If higher security access applies, we must sight and verify all qualifications, certificates and memberships listed by a candidate in their application documents as part of their evidence of identity checking.

-For most roles, offers of employment will be made subject to the applicant agreeing to a police check, which is normally processed during a staff member's first three months with us.
+For most roles, offers of employment will be made subject to the applicant agreeing to a police record history check, which is normally processed during a staff member's first three months with us.

-The required documentation (consent to check and release national police record form and a State Revenue Office police record check information sheet) will be sent out with the letter of offer.
-The information sheet outlines what will be considered by us when assessing information disclosed by a police check, and outlines the review processes if an adverse decision is made.
+The required documentation (a State Revenue Office police record check information sheet) will be sent out with the letter of offer.
+The information sheet outlines what will be considered by us when assessing information disclosed by a police record history check, and outlines the review processes if an adverse decision is made.

 As a new employee, you will undertake a comprehensive, supportive and interactive new starter induction program.
 It comprises face-to-face, online and on-the-job training.
 Our induction program assists you to:

-- Meet other new staff and build networks, and
+- Meet other new staff and build networks.

 - Gain an understanding of performance standards, how support is provided and employee policies.